tonytrieu-dev/Netflix-recommendation-system/README.md

 - Hybrid recommendation system that uses content-based filtering and collaborative filtering
 - Easy-to-use interface for getting personalized recommendations
 - Built-in dataset management for some Netflix content
+- Frontend built with TypeScript for better maintainability
+- Improved recommendation algorithms for enhanced accuracy

 ## Requirements